tjhelton/js-sc/scripts/users/add_user_to_group/README.md

 This script adds users to a group based on user IDs + group IDs provided in the `input.csv` file.
 The results are saved in an `output.csv` file, indicating the status of each group addition.

-## Overview

-The script reads user IDs + group IDs from `input.csv`, sends a request to add each user to each group via API, and logs the results to `output.csv`.

 ## Prerequisites

 - Node.js (>= 20.x)